martgras/esphome/esphome/components/modbus_controller/readme.md

 # Modbus controller component

-## A fork of [esphome](https://github.com/esphome/esphome) adding support for monitoring a modbus slave
+## A fork of [esphome](https://github.com/esphome/esphome) adding support for monitoring a modbus device

 Initially I created this component only for the EPEVER Trace solar controller (You can find that implementation in the epever branch here. )
 Since alot of my code was already pretty generic I decided to create a general modbus component instead.

 Modbus_controller suppors sensors, binary_sensors, text_sensors and switches
-Custom command can be sent to the slave using lambdas.
+Custom command can be sent to the device using lambdas.

 Tested using an EPEVER Tracer2210AN MPPT controller,Heidelberg Wallbox and PZEM-017